 Red and yellow raspberries: Yellow raspberries are much like the red raspberries except for their color.
 They both are extremely sweet to eat raw.
 Although you can use them as a great ingredient in jams and jellies, pies and tarts.

 Black raspberries - While you can enjoy black raspberries fresh, most commercially grown black raspberries are used in specialty foods such as jams and purées or used to make products like dietary supplements and natural food coloring.
-These varieties naturally propagate by ‘tip rooting’, which means that where a trailing cane touches the ground it can root and start a new plant.
+These varieties like to root from their tip, which means that where a trailing cane touches the ground it can root and start a new plant.

 Purple raspberries - are a larger size berry than other raspberry variety.
 Purple raspberries have a typical raspberry shape and a similar raspberry flavor, but due to their higher sugar content, they are sweeter than red varieties.
 Purple raspberries will perfectly complement fruit salads, cakes and tarts.
 The higher sugar content of the purple variety is perfect for jams and jellies.
 Moreover, it berries retain their intense color through the preservation process.

 Everbearing Raspberry - is different for its flavor, firmness, and large fruit size.
 This bush has two harvest seasons with a moderate harvest in July and a high harvest in September before frost.
 This variety can be consumed fresh, canned or frozen.